nelyj/interoperabilidad/README.md

 ## Ruby Gems

 As with any modern Ruby application, all Ruby libraries used by the application are specified in the `Gemfile` while the specific versions are automatically compiled by the `bundle` command into the `Gemfile.lock` file.
 If you want to upgrade a particular library while keeping the general specification in the `Gemfile`, use the `bundle update <gem-name>` command.
 If you want to do a major upgrade of a particular component (for example, migrating to a major version of Rails) you will need to change the `Gemfile`.

+# Troubleshooting

+## Get `Invalid ID Token` in the call back after Clave Unica Login

+This means you have to check `ISSUER_OIDC` value, because it could have been modified